-350-43 Amendments
+350-46 Amendments

-For the purposes of providing for the public health, safety, and general welfare, City Council, may from time to time amend the provisions imposed by these subdivision regulations in accordance with the procedures established by the Municipalities Planning Code.
+For the purposes of providing for the public health, safety, and general welfare, City Council, may from time to time amend the provisions imposed by these subdivision and land development regulations in accordance with the procedures established by the Municipalities Planning Code.
 Public hearings on all proposed amendments must be held by City Council.
 (12369 §1 7/18/79)